Menu

 About the Presenter:

-NBCC: LICSW/L-MFT/LCMHC (Category 1) & Psychologist Category A (NH Alcohol & Drug Abuse Counselors Association has been approved by NBCC as an Approved Continuing Education Provider.
-ACEP No 6754.
-Programs that do not qualify for NBCC credit are clearly identified.
-NHADACA is solely responsible for all aspects of the program).
+NBCC: LICSW/LMFT/LCMHC (Category A) & Psychologist Category A. New Hampshire Mental Health Counselors Association has been approved by NBCC as an Approved Continuing Education Provider.
+ACEP No 2067

 The New Hampshire Mental Health Counselors Association (NHMHCA) is a state chapter of the American Mental Health Counselors Association (AMHCA)